|The Panulcillo and Teresa de Colmo Copper Deposits; Two Contrasting Examples of Fe-Ox Cu-Au Mineralisation from the Coastal Cordillera of Chile|

-David Hopper & Arturo Correa, Rio Tinto Mining and Exploration Limited, Chile.
+David Hopper and Arturo Correa, Rio Tinto Mining and Exploration Limited, Chile.

 The Coastal Cordillera of Chile hosts several world-class FeOx Cu-Au deposits, including Candelaria, Mantos Blancos, Manto Verde, and El Soldado.
 Despite this comparitively little has been published on Chilean FeOx Cu-Au systems.
 This paper presents observations from two small Chilean FeOx CuAu deposits of Lower Cretaceous age; Panulcillo and Teresa de Colmo.